 Library hours are 7:30 a.m. to 3:30 p.m.
 During school hours, the student is required to present a permit, signed by a teacher, in order to use the library.
 Permits for library use are not required from 7:30 a.m. to 8:00 a.m. or 3:00 p.m. to 3:30 p.m.
-A librarian or library aide will be available during scheduled times to assist with problems and research.
-Students must sign in and out of the library Geneseo School District 2/25/16 3:21 PM the circulation desk.
-Books and magazines are checked out for three weeks and may be renewed if another student has not requested them.
-A fine of 10 cents per school day is charged when an itemporary books may lose their library privileges.
+Students must sign in and out of the library at the circulation desk.
+Books and magazines are checked out for three weeks and may be renewed once if another student has not requested them.
+A fine of 10 cents per school day is charged when an item is overdue.
+Students with overdue library books may lose their library privileges.